Fitness Asphalt Green

-You’ve heard of lower body exercise like squats or leg presses.
-But there's a pair of machines that will help you work specific muscles that other leg exercises can miss: the leg extension and hamstring curl machines.
+For most people new to lower body strength training, the go-to exercises are squats or leg presses.
+But, there’s a pair of machines that can help you work specific muscles that other leg exercises can miss: the leg extension and hamstring curl machines.

-These machines provide isolation exercises for your legs.
-This type of exercise works only one muscle or group of muscles, which means you can build up that part of your body quickly.
-If you want your thigh muscles to really stand out in those shorts you just bought, the leg extension machine is for you!
+These machines isolate muscle groups, allowing you to build up strength quickly.
+If you want to round out your lower body training, improve your foundation, or just have your thigh muscles to really stand out in those shorts you just bought, our experts at AG Fitness would tell you the leg extension machine is for you!

 Leg Extensions

-Leg extensions using this exercise machine work your thighs.
-In fact, that’s basically the only thing that they work.
-That’s great if you want to build strength and mass quickly.
+Leg extensions target your quadricep muscles, allowing you to build strength and mass quickly.
 To get started, slide into a sitting position on the machine from the open side.

 Adjust the back pad using the release handle directly behind it so that the position is comfortable for you.
 Proper placement of the back pad lets you stabilize yourself with your core as you work out your legs.
 Pick a position that brings the back of your knees even with the front of the seat.